MED0001664087 - This website contains imagery which is only suitable for audiences 18+. All non-surgical procedures contain risks. Read More Here

 How to apply

-Even healthy skin can look dull when it lacks water.
+Even otherwise healthy skin can appear dull when it lacks adequate hydration.

-A hydrating mask adds moisture to the top layer and plumps fine lines in minutes.
-Sheet masks soaked in hyaluronic acid pull water back into the surface.
+A hydrating mask may temporarily add moisture to the top layer of skin and improve the appearance of fine lines.
+Sheet masks containing humectants may draw water back into the skin’s surface.

 How to use masks